Klyra-project/Klyra/CONTRIBUTING.md

 ### Binaries

-- `cargo-klyra` is the CLI used by users to initialize, deploy and manage their projects and services on klyra.
+- `cargo-klyra` is the CLI used by users to initialize, deploy and manage their projects and services on Klyra.
 - `gateway` starts and manages instances of `deployer`.
 It proxies commands from the user sent via the CLI on port 8001 and traffic on port 8000 to the correct instance of `deployer`.
 - `auth` is an authentication service that creates and manages users.
 In addition to that, requests to the `gateway` that contain an api-key or cookie will be proxied to the `auth` service where it will be converted to a JWT for authorization between internal services (like a `deployer` requesting a database from
 `provisioner`).